 These books can fall in any number of genres, including, but not limited to, fantasy, science-fiction, contemporary, dystopian, etc. Everything from the Twilight novels to The Princess Diaries to Six of Crows falls under the YA umbrella.

 YA fiction tackles themes like first love, early relationships, self-identity, friendship, mental health, and a general coming-of-age.
-Characters in these books are usually aged 12-18 and lack life experienced at the beginning of the novel, though they gain some perspective as they go.
+Characters in these books are usually aged 12-18 and lack life experience at the beginning of the novel, though they gain some perspective as they go.

 Think of YA as the late middle school through high school years of life.
 There are a lot of firsts and a lot of change.